Leafwing-Studios/fop-rules/docs/character-options/character-creation.md

 - A **skill talent,** which lets you specialize in a skill you are already proficient in.
 - A **combat talent,** which starts to define your unique style of fighting.

-Don’t worry if more than one talent appeals to you: every talent is also available as an affix that you can enchant onto your gear.
+Don’t worry if several talents appeal to you: every talent is also available as an affix that you can enchant onto your gear.

 ## Attributes